daattali/beautiful-jekyll/aboutjanet.md

 ### Family

 Janet is married and has two children, currently ages 24 and 28 living in Canada.
 Celeste is studying pharmacy and Washington is a welder with the Ironworkers.
+Janet's husband, Pau is a principal investigator with IDIBAPS in Barcelona.

 ### Other Interests